 Craving Chinese takeout?
 Have this Ramen Noodles Stir Fry instead.

-But to cut down on the sodium level, you can use low sodium soy sauce instead.
-This one contains 70 percent less sodium than the original.
+To cut down on the sodium level, you can use low-sodium soy sauce instead.

 As an added bonus, it contains no MSG.
 Check out more healthy pantry recipes.